spack/spack/lib/spack/docs/workflows.rst

 #.
 Base image: the example starts from a minimal ubuntu.

 #.
-Installing as root: docker images are usually set up as root.
-   Since some autotools scripts might complain about this being unsafe, we set ``FORCE_UNSAFE_CONFIGURE=1`` to avoid configure errors.

-#.
 Pre-install the spack dependencies, including modules from the packages.
    This avoids needing to build those from scratch via ``spack bootstrap``.
    Package installs are followed by a clean-up of the system package index,